zzmp/juliusjs/README.md

  - 100% JavaScript - no external dependencies
  - A familiar and _easy-to-use_ context
    - Follow standard eventing patterns (e.g., `onrecognition`)
-- As far as accessability, allow...
+- As far as accessibility, allow...
  - __Out-of-the-box use__
    - Minimal barrier to use
      - _This means commited sample files (e.g. commited emscripted library)_